Brian Slawson

 Brian Slawson (born 1956) is an American percussionist, arranger and composer.
 He is best known for his Grammy-nominated recording, Bach On Wood.

 Early life

-Brian Montgomery Slawson was born on August 2, 1956 to Ronald and Mildred Slawson in Plattsburgh, New York and was raised in Brookfield, Connecticut.
+Brian Montgomery Slawson was born on August 2, 1956, to Ronald and Mildred Slawson in Plattsburgh, New York and was raised in Brookfield, Connecticut.
 At age 7, he played snare drum in a local fife & drum corps, leading to private drum set instruction at age 10.
 Brian attended Brookfield High School.
 After preliminary studies in percussion at the Hartt School, Slawson attended the Juilliard School in New York.
 Soon after, he signed his first recording contract with CBS Masterworks.
+Brian’s debut release, Bach On Wood, garnered Slawson a “Best New Classical Artist” Grammy nomination.
+His followup recording, Distant Drums, featured performances with guitar icon Stevie Ray Vaughan and jazz trumpet great Freddie Hubbard.